rmalpica/PyCSP/README.md

 FluidFoam (https://github.com/fluiddyn/fluidfoam) is suggested as a direct interface with openFOAM data.

+# Warning
+Datasets in the tsrAnalysis example folder are quite heavy.
+Due to limited github bandwidth, it may happen that "flamelet_state.dat" and "flamelet_rhsDiff.dat" are not correctly checked out.
+In that case, please write me an e-mail.
+I will send you the files.

 # Documentation
 Can be found in the /documentation folder